ECCC-ASTD-MRD/vgrid/README.md

 . $ECCI_ENV/latest/ubuntu-22.04-amd-64/gnu.sh
 ```

-Since the default version of CMake available on ECCC systems is probably too
-old, you need to load a version newer than 3.20.
-For example: `. ssmuse-sh
--d main/opt/cmake/cmake-3.21.1`.

-You will also need a version of librmn and optionally tdpack: either load
+You also need a version of librmn and optionally tdpack: either load them
-them from ssm, both are in rpn/libs domain (. r.load.dot rpn/libs/...) or
+from ssm, both are in rpn/libs domain (. r.load.dot rpn/libs/...) or provide
-provide the path to cmake install directories if you compiled them.
+the path to cmake install directories if you compiled them.

 ## Build and install

 ```
 mkdir build
 cd build
-cmake .. -DCMAKE_INSTALL_PREFIX=[your  install path] [-Drmn_ROOT=[path to librmn] -Dtdpack_ROOT=[path to tdpack]]
+cmake .. -DCMAKE_INSTALL_PREFIX=[your install path] [-Drmn_ROOT=[path to librmn] -Dtdpack_ROOT=[path to tdpack]
 make -j 4
 make check
 make package